 Content

-Having a large penis is often glorified, but it can bring certain challenges.
+Having a large penis is often idealized, but it can bring certain challenges.
 For instance, it may make partnered sexual activity more difficult, especially when proper attention isn’t spent on foreplay, or if your partner’s anatomy has trouble accommodating your size.

 Again, research on penis size is unreliable.
-Findings often hinge on self-reported surveys, which tend to yield larger lengths than studies where researchers measure penis length themselves using a standardized technique.
+Findings often hinge on self-reported surveys, which tend to yield longer lengths than studies where researchers measure penis length themselves using a standardized technique.
 Despite this lack of standardization, it’s worth noting that the available self-reported data concludes 7-inch penises to be larger than average in size.

-In this article, learn how 7 inches compares to the average penis length, along with potential challenges of having a larger-than-average dick.
+In this article, learn how 7 inches compares to the average penis length, along with potential challenges of having a larger-than-average penis.
 Then, get some tips for making sex more comfortable for your partner, no matter how big you are.

 Content